som-shahlab/psych-audio/README.md

-# Natural Language Analysis of Automatic Speech Recognition for Psychotherapy
+# Assessing the Accuracy of Automatic Speech Recognition for Psychotherapy

 ![Banner Image](doc/banner.png)